COVID-19 Advisory School Status

 - Congregation of staff will be limited to minimize potential for adult-to-adult transmission and to protect class cohorts.
 Use of common spaces by staff will be limited to before and after school.

-- Staff will maintain physical distances, conduct cleaning and sanitizing and will wear masks and eye protection in the Lower Elementary and Casa rooms and in all common spaces.
+- Staff will maintain physical distances, conduct cleaning and sanitizing and will wear masks and eye protection in the Casa room and in all common spaces.

 - Each classroom will be led by a Montessori trained teacher and will meet ministry guidelines for student-teacher ratios.

 - Staff who are included in ratios will have valid certification in first aid training including infant and child CPR.

 - The School will obtain Vulnerable Sector Checks (VSCs) from staff and all individuals who are interacting with children.

 - Staff will be certified in allergy and anaphylaxis care through Allergy Aware Canada.